canjs/canjs/index.md

 ### Flexibility

-Your library should not break-down as your app and organization grows and technologies change.
+Your library should not break-down as your application and organization grow and technologies change.
 CanJS's flexibility will keep it valuable to you far into the future.